Lucite Vs. Acrylic: The Differences And Uses Of Both

 Lucite is a term that probably isn’t as familiar.
 What exactly is Lucite?
 And what’s the difference between Lucite and acrylic?
 Read on for our complete guide to Lucite vs. acrylic.

-Getting to Know Lucite and Acrylic
+Getting to Know Lucite vs. Acrylic

 Acrylic and Lucite are both transparent plastics developed as alternatives to glass.
 Like glass, you can use them in many different applications.